 Figs are just plain beautiful in my opinion.
 Sweet, delicate, floral scented and tender to the bite

-- 6.5 Ounces of butter - or 2 sticks of butter minus 2
+- 6.5 oz butter 2 sticks of butter minus 2 tbps

 - In an electric mixer add the butter and turn on the machine to soften butter, then add in the powder sugar slowly.

 - Then add the vanilla, next scrape down the sides of the mixing bowl.